vidmantas/cucumberator/README.md

 ## How to use

-* Put @cucumberize tag in front of Scenario you want to append with new steps
+* Put @cucumberize tag in front of empty Scenario you want to append with new steps.
+* Or place step "Then I will write new steps" anywhere in scenario.
-* Fire up the cucumber and wait until prompt shows up
+* Fire up the cucumber and wait until prompt shows up.
-* Write a step and when happy, type 'save' to get it saved into your .feature file
+* Write a step, watch it happen on the browser!

+All steps are **automatically saved** into .feature file unless it's unsuccessful.
+If you're unhappy with the last step, type "undo".
+See all commands with "help".

+If you have Continuous Integration, do not forget to remove cucumberator tag/step before pushing! ;-)

 ## Installation